Smoothing the Edges: Smooth Optimization for Sparse Regularization using Hadamard Overparametrization: Optimization Details

 \section{Optimization Details}

 In this section, we discuss optimization details of our smooth optimization transfer approach and provide some guidance regarding practical implementations.

 \textbf{Iterative optimization using (S)GD}\, A considerable body of literature has established desirable convergence properties of (S)GD that hold in overparametrized non-convex settings, such as provably almost always escaping (strict) saddle points under random initialization and mild regularity conditions \citep{lee2016gradient, lee2019first}.
 For full-batch GD, however, \citet{du2017gradient} show that it might take exponentially long to escape saddle points.
-This can be reduced to polynomial time in the presence of sufficient perturbation in the gradient updates \citep{ge2015escaping, jin2017escape}, emphasizing the benefit of SGD in efficiently optimizing non-convex problems.
-The effect of applying a smooth parametrization on the optimization landscape is not only to transfer the problem to a more curved space, but it also impacts the optimization geometry of (S)GD in a way that has been termed the ``rich get richer" effect in the literature.
-This effect hinges on the multiplicative structure of the parametrizations $\K$, leading to additional multiplicative dependence of the gradient updates of one Hadamard factor on the current parameter values of the remaining factors parametrizing the same base parameter.
-This also shows in the gradient of the smooth surrogate (\ref{eq:gradient-intext}) where the product-structured Jacobian $\mathcal{J}_{\K(\bxi)}(\bxi)$ essentially acts as a parameter-dependent preconditioner leading to adaptive step sizes and momentum \citep{arora2019implicit}.\\ Besides overparametrization, our approach also imposes differentiable surrogate regularization, inducing additional regularizing effects that differentiate our approach from the mere (unpenalized) overparametrization in implicit regularization.
-In contrast, our method does not require impractically small initializations to induce regularization \citep{woodworth2020kernel, zhao2022high, vaskevicius2019implicit} because the actual solutions of the regularized smooth surrogate reflect the induced sparse regularization, regardless of how this solution is reached.
-Likewise, early stopping is not strictly required as in implicit regularization \citep{li2021implicit}, since the equivalence holds on the solution level independent of some optimization trajectory window.
+This can be reduced to polynomial time in the presence of sufficient perturbation in the gradient updates \citep{ge2015escaping, jin2017escape}, emphasizing the benefit of SGD in efficiently optimizing non-convex problems.\\ The effect of applying a power-product parametrization on the optimization landscape is to transfer the problem to a more curved space, which impacts the optimization geometry of (S)GD in a way that has been termed the ``rich get richer" effect in the Powerpropagation literature \cite{schwarz2021powerpropagation}, but can also take other forms depending on the parametrization.
+The effect hinges on the multiplicative structure of the parametrizations $\K$, leading to additional multiplicative dependence of the gradient updates of one factor on the current values of a subset of all factors.
+For the bijective Powerpropagation (\ref{eq:powerprop-param}), there is only a single surrogate parameter.
+Hence, the multiplicative dependence on current values becomes self-reinforcing: As discussed in Section~\ref{subset:powerprop}, loss gradients for large-magnitude parameters are magnified, while the gradients for small-magnitude parameters are shrunken, promoting a heavy-tailed weight distribution.
+The same holds for the HDP (\ref{eq:hdp-def}), but separately for each surrogate parameter: its (entry-wise) gradient is $\nabla \K_j(\gamma_j,\delta_j)=(2\gamma_j,2\delta_j)$, resulting in self-reinforcing ``rich get richer'' dynamics for $\gamma_j$ and $\delta_j$, respectively.
+Interestingly, for the HPP (\ref{eq:hpp-def}), the multiplicative dependence implies dynamics that are more akin to a ``Robin Hood'' effect that balances the effective learning rates for both parameters, because its entry-wise gradient is $(v_j,u_j)$, i.e., the partial derivatives contain the \textit{other} factor.
+For an unbalanced factorization $|u_j|\gg|v_j|$, $u_j$ moves slowly because the respective gradient is attenuated by $v_j$, and $v_j$ moves fast because the gradient is magnified by $u_j$.
+If $|u_j|=|v_j|$, then both parameters have the same effective learning rate.
+These adaptive dynamics also show in the gradient of the smooth surrogate (\ref{eq:gradient-intext}) where the product-structured Jacobian $\mathcal{J}_{\K(\bxi)}(\bxi)$ essentially acts as a parameter-dependent preconditioner leading to adaptive step sizes and momentum \citep{arora2019implicit}.\\ Besides overparametrization, our approach also imposes differentiable surrogate regularization, which fundamentally differentiates our approach from the mere (unpenalized) overparametrization in implicit regularization.
+In these methods, the optimization dynamics of the overparametrized problem are tweaked, e.g., via impractically small initialization scales \citep{woodworth2020kernel, zhao2022high, vaskevicius2019implicit}, so that the optimizer converges to a specific solution on the global minima manifold, such as the minimum $\ell_1$-norm solution.
+In contrast, our optimization transfer approach transforms the sparsity-regularized problem while exactly preserving the solution structure, and hence, in theory, is agnostic to how this solution is reached.
+This means our smooth surrogate can, in principle, be solved with any optimizer and does not rely on changing the gradient flow dynamics in a specific way to induce implicit regularization behavior.